-Glenlola Collegiate also employs a Pupil Counsellor who is available to girls on request.
-In addition, an independent counsellor from the organisation 'Familyworks' is available in school one morning a week.
+Our newly opened Cygnet Wellness Room funded by the PTA, comprises a Relaxation Room and an additional counselling office.
+Glenlola Collegiate also employs a Counsellor who is available to girls on request.
+In addition, an independent counsellor from the organisation 'Familyworks' is available two days a week.
 A full time Nurse is employed to deal with any ongoing or emergency health issues.
-Further information on Pupil Counselling is available on our website www. glenlolacollegiate.net
+Further information is available on our website www.glenlolacollegiate. net

 The School's Peer Supporters Scheme is aimed at Junior School pupils to nurture a sense of community and togetherness between the individual pupils in each form class.
 It also provides a safe opportunity for pupils to share concerns and explore their own solutions to a range of difficulties.
-The scheme selects and trains girls from Senior School who work as active listeners and facilitators.
+The scheme selects and trains senior girls who work as active listeners and facilitators.
 We believe it assists and enhances a more effective system of pastoral care and builds on the willingness of our senior girls to act in a positive, friendly and supportive way towards one another.
-This scheme has had a very positive influence on the atmosphere of our School.
-Glenlola Collegiate complies fully with the requirements of the Children (NI) Order 1995 and DE (2017), Safeguarding and Child Protection: A Guide for Schools. with regard to Child Protection/Safeguarding and the Designated Teacher and Deputy Designated Teachers are part of the pastoral team.
+A number of our Peer Supporters are also Peer Listeners and are available at lunchtimes in the Wellness Room for all pupils in all year groups.
+Pupils can also speak to the Senior Pastoral Prefect.
+Glenlola Collegiate complies fully with the requirements of the Children (NI) Order 1995 and DE (2017), Safeguarding and Child Protection: A Guide for Schools. with regard to Child Protection/ Safeguarding and the Designated Teacher and Deputy Designated Teachers are part of the pastoral team.